-- provide a "serious ground" justifying the termination: In principle, a fixed-term employment agreement is terminated after its term expires.
+- Provide a "serious ground" justifying the termination: In principle, a fixed-term employment agreement is terminated after its term expires.
 In this case, employers, apart from the obligation to inform the competent authorities, as mentioned below, usually hold no other specific obligation.
 In other words, employers are not required to provide any document to the employee regarding the expiry of the term agreed, not to pay them the statutory severance payment.
-However, when employers decide to terminate a fixedterm agreement prior to the expiry of the term agreed, they should provide a "serious ground" (e.g., serious breach of contractual obligations, unjustified absenteeism, improper execution of duties, criminal convictions, etc) justifying such premature termination of the employment.
+However, when employers decide to terminate a fixed-term agreement prior to the expiry of the term agreed, they should provide a "serious ground" (e.g., serious breach of contractual obligations, unjustified absenteeism, improper execution of duties, criminal convictions, etc) justifying such premature termination of the employment (termination for cause).
 Otherwise, the employer may be enforced to pay the employee all the remuneration that the latter would have received in case the agreement was not prematurely interrupted.
-Please note that according to Greek law and the relevant practice a fixed-term employment agreement may include a "premature termination" clause. in this case, the fixed-term employment converts into an indefinite period employment agreement and the respective framework (see item [7], point [i]) applies. - inform the competent authorities: Employers proceeding with terminating openended employment agreements are required to notify each dismissal to the "ERGANI" Informational System, managed by the Public Employment Authority (DYPA) and the Labor Inspectorate within four (4) working days after the dismissal.

-8. If the employer does not follow any prescribed procedure as described in response to question 7, what are the consequences for the employer?
+Please note that according to Greek law and the relevant practice a fixed-term employment agreement may include a "premature termination" clause.
+In this case, the fixed-term employment agreement converts into an indefinite period employment agreement and the respective framework regulating the termination of open-ended employment agreements shall apply. - Inform the competent authorities: Employers proceeding with terminating open-ended employment agreements are required to notify each dismissal to the "ERGANI" Informational System, managed by the Public Employment Authority (DYPA) and the Labor Inspectorate within four (4) working days after the dismissal. - 9.
+If the employer does not follow any prescribed procedure as described in response to question 8, what are the consequences for the employer?

-There is not one answer to this question.
+There is not one answer to be given to this question.
 In fact, consequences may differ essentially in accordance with the violation occurred on the employer's behalf.
 Hence, estimating such consequences requires answering several relevant "what if's":